trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _Measuring the bird’s body.
 (Image: Filippo Bertoni/MfN.
 All rights reserved.)_
-A data sheet is prepared for each animal, onto which information has been entered about materials, techniques, some key information about the bird, and the date of preparation.
+A [[data sheet|material.logbooks-of-the-zoological-museum]] is prepared for each animal.
+This includes information about materials and techniques as well as some key information about the bird and the date of preparation.

 </figcaption>